FalconShare (T:Drive): Drive Mapping in Microsoft Windows

 All faculty and staff have access to the OneDrive for Business feature in our Microsoft Office 365 environment.
-The university no longer provides new employees with S: drives (on-site storage).
+OneDrive should be used for individual work-related content or shared files.
+Your specific department may use the T:Drive for file storage.

 Windows users connected to the campus network (wired or wireless) get their FalconShare spaces mapped automatically.
-The 'home' space is mapped as S: drive and the campus department file space (including Collaboration) is mapped as T: drive.
+The campus department file spaces are mapped as T: drive.
 Other spaces commonly available are 'Falcon' as O: drive and 'eSIS' as R: drive.
 Student employees need to log into the computer with their student employee 'S' account in order to access department spaces.
-Student employees do not receive S: drive space.

-Due to the way that drives are mapped, using a laptop off-campus and then bringing it back on campus without first logging off will result in the S: drive not reconnecting.
+Due to the way that drives are mapped, using a laptop off-campus and then bringing it back on campus without first logging off will result in the drives not reconnecting.
 To resolve this problem, there are two options:

 Option 1: Re-map the network drive (Quickest option)